-Description: Improvements focused on first floor to accommodate staffing changes and optimum utlitization of space
+Description: Improvements focused on first floor to accommodate staffing changes and optimum utilization of space

 Justification: Due to realignment of staff and a focus on customer service, the first floor requires a redesign.
 Having utilized the space for a significant amount of time, it is clear we are at consistent staffing levels and understand the improvements required to work most effectively in the space.
-This would include making the customer service desk viable as a workspace and addressing our customer windows that are no longer utilized.
-Creating confidential spaces as needed for both the Clerk and Police.
-Creating a shared space and conference area for customer interactions that are sensitive in nature.
-Materials used would be movable in the future, so as the organization evolves the space can continue to adapt.
-This phase will not complete the first floor, but will provide for high priority items.
+This

-Project Number: 2018-B14 Fire: Rehab 815 Replacement MOVED FROM 19/20 The Rende of Shephacement
+Project Number: 2018-B14 Fire: Rehab 815 Replacement MOVED FROM 19/20 -- ------------------